muratk3n/thirdwave/en/2020/11/bedazzled-by-tech.md

 didn’t care much about it, nor did the care about the latest gizmo of the day.
 His worries were larger.

-Bight-shiny-object-ism is also used, very adaptly, by corporate Democrats, to deflect from econ issues along with 4G (Guns-Gays-God-Green).
+Bright-shiny-object-ism is also used, very adaptly, by corporate Democrats, to deflect from econ issues along with 4G (Guns-Gays-God-Green).
 The single-party apparatus requires such smoke-and-mirrors in order to generate the presence of disagrement,